EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_events_service/test_plan.md

         * status 404
         * title with message "Not Found"
         * detail with message "Invoker or APF or AEF or AMF Not found".
-        * cause with message "Subscriber Not found".
+        * cause with message "Subscriber Not Found".

   3. Event Subscriptions are not stored in CAPIF Database